adhithyaarun/skill-wallet/README.md

 We plan to integrate with Crptowerk for hard-copy document verification.

 ## Features built on the skill-wallet chain to add business value
 ### The skill recommendation system ([More info](https://github.com/adhithyaarun/skill-wallet/blob/recommender-system/recommender/README.md))
 An algorithm-driven recommendation system that uses the existing knowledge of indexed skill sets as prepared from the inputs of researchers and domain experts, to recommend skill sets (and maybe courses related to) for a certain learning path/career path.
 These recommended learning paths, may be curated based on the observed pattern of interest of the learner (or may be based on learner’s query) using the skill-wallet framework.

 ### Incentivising course completion
 The course providers incentivize course completion by the enrolled candidates by giving credit-points (decided by the course-providers only, not the skill-wallet framework).
 Such credit-points once obtained on-chain can be redeemed on-chain using the skill-wallet framework.
 This feature motivates the learners to complete their enrolled courses through gamification of the process, especially in case of e-learning platforms and such platforms get a provision to attract more candidates/learners using their services over skill-wallet framework.

 ## Detailed Design
 ### Proposed algorithm for creation of a validated credential over blockchain

-1. **Profile Creation for a participant in the Skill-Wallet network**<br/>
+1. **Profile Creation for a participant in the Skill-Wallet network**
    - A private-public key pair is generated by using Hyperledger Sawtooth’s keygen module/command.
    - Using the public key, the skill-wallet client generates the blockchain address for the key profile.
 The blockchain address is a 160-bit RIPEMD hash value generated over the SHA-512 hash of the public key of the profile.

-2. **Learner’s PII Bootstrapping with Skill-wallet**<br/>
+2. **Learner’s PII Bootstrapping with Skill-wallet**
-- *Bootstrapping of PII with learner’s profile* : <br/>The learner provides a pre-specified set of personally identifiable information (PII) as part of the bootstrapping process over the blockchain.
+ - *Bootstrapping of PII with learner’s profile*: <br/>The learner provides a pre-specified set of personally identifiable information (PII) as part of the bootstrapping process over the blockchain.
 The PII details can be stored as hashed values within the encoded PII credential if the owner chooses to keep them confidential on-chain.
 The PII information along with a digital signature by the learner’s private key over the hash of the PII credentials are sent in a transaction that updates the learner’s state namespace on the blockchain.
-- *Validation of the PII* : <br/> The PII can be validated by an authorized party on-chain – e.g. universities or, previous or current employer of the learner.
+ - *Validation of the PII*: <br/>The PII can be validated by an authorized party on-chain – e.g. universities or, previous or current employer of the learner.
 A digital signature over the hashed value of PII can be issued in a transaction over the blockchain as a proof of validation by the authorized parties after off-chain verification of the personal details.
  - *Bootstrapping of the learning credentials with the learner’s profile*:<br/>
     The learner’s learning credentials are generated in one of the following ways:<br/>
-  1) *For e-learning platforms* : Course completion details can be automatically generated and encoded as the SkillWallet’s protocol-specified structure by the e-learning applications at the learner’s client site.<br/>
+      1) *For e-learning platforms*: Course completion details can be automatically generated and encoded as the SkillWallet’s protocol-specified structure by the e-learning applications at the learner’s client site.<br/>
-  2) *For the traditional paper-based educational systems* : The paper-based course completion certificate or degree certificates can be scanned as a pdf and its digitally signed hash can be issued over the blockchain (Cryptowerk comes in here!) along with manually filled course completion details, encoded as the SkillWallet’s protocol-specified learning credential structure.<br/>
+      2) *For the traditional paper-based educational systems* : The paper-based course completion certificate or degree certificates can be scanned as a pdf and its digitally signed hash can be issued over the blockchain (Cryptowerk comes in here!) along with manually filled course completion details, encoded as the SkillWallet’s protocol-specified learning credential structure.

-The learner sends the encoded learning credentials and owns a digital signature over the hash of the PII credentials as a transaction addressed to the course provider over the blockchain network.
+ - The learner sends the encoded learning credentials and owns a digital signature over the hash of the PII credentials as a transaction addressed to the course provider over the blockchain network.

 3. **Validation of the Learning credential**:<br>
    - The learning credentials sent as a transaction have to next be validated by the addressed course provider: e.g. universities, e-learning platforms of the learner – to be considered valid and shareable.